madudacity/pdsnd_github/README.md

 This project allows anyone new to Git or GitHub to learn Git commands such as clone, push, status, commit etc.
 The document containing all the commands will be shared here.

+We are not making any changes to the python file.
 ### Files used
 Files used are: